 Community Health Needs Assessment

-Every 3 years, we conduct a comprehensive study that includes hundreds of community health indicators and demographic details that help us determine where and how we can make a difference.
-Our programs and initiatives are based from what we learn from this study, which helps us determine where and how we can make a difference.
-Learn more about our Community Benefit.
+Every three years, we conduct a comprehensive study that includes hundreds of community health indicators and demographic details that help us determine where and how we can make a difference.

 Please note: Grantmaking is unable to accept unsolicited grant proposals.